geoffb/www-geoffblair-com/htdocs/about.md

 ---
 # 👨‍💻 About Me

-I'm an independent game developer and co-founder of [Lost Decade Games][1].
+I'm a [game developer](/games/) and co-founder of [Lost Decade Games][1].
 I currently reside in the Colorado Springs area with my wife, Melissa Iris, and our cats.

 After spending nearly a decade as a full stack web developer at companies such as [Yahoo!
 Games][4] and [Raptr][5], I decided to focus on my lifelong obsession with game development by founding [Lost Decade Games][1] with [Matt Hackett][6] in 2010.